-To link the observations in the snowpack with the fire emissions in Portugal, we calculated 5-day backward trajectories at a 6-hourly resolution with the Lagrangian analysis tool LAGRANTO (Sprenger and Wernli, 2015) based on ERA-Interim reanalysis data (Dee et al., 2011).
-The trajectories started at the coordinates of JFJ, at 20 equidistant levels in pressure coordinates between 700 hPa and 500 hPa, in accordance with the detected smoke plume height.
+135 To link the observations in the snowpack with the fire emissions in Portugal, we calculated three day backward trajectories at a 6-hourly resolution with the Lagrangian analysis tool LAGRANTO (Sprenger and Wernli, 2015) based on ERA-Interim reanalysis data (Dee et al., 2011).
+The trajectories started at the coordinates of JFJ, at 20 equidistant levels in pressure coordinates between 700 hPa and 200 hPa.

-We used the global aerosol-climate model ECHAM6.3-HAM2.3 to simulate the transport of BC and microscopic charcoal (Gilgen et al., 2018; Stier et al., 2005; Zhang et al., 2012).
-To the best of our knowledge, this is the only model with a charcoal module implemented.
+We used the global aerosol-climate model ECHAM6.3-HAM2.3 to simulate the transport of BC and microscopic charcoal

+- 140 (Gilgen et al., 2018; Stier et al., 2005; Zhang et al., 2012).
 The large-scale wind velocities of the simulations were nudged towards ERA-Interim reanalysis data.
 Two simulations were conducted: i) a simulation without any fire emissions and ii) a simulation including the fire emissions that occurred in Central Portugal (-8.45° to -7.85° E; 39.75° to 40.25° N) in June.
 Daily fire emission fluxes were calculated from the Fire Inventory from NCAR (FINN version 1.6.; Wiedinmyer et al., 2011) and interpolated to the model grid.
-For anthropogenic aerosol emissions, we used ACCMIP (Atmospheric Chemistry and Climate Model Intercomparison Project) interpolated emissions for the year 2008 (Lamarque et al., 2010), being constant over the year.
+For anthropogenic aerosol emissions, we used ACCMIP (Atmospheric Chemistry and - 145 Climate Model Intercomparison Project) interpolated emissions for the year 2008 (Lamarque et al., 2010), being constant over the year.
 A spatial resolution of T127L95 was applied (\approx 100 km at the equator).
-To simulate the microscopic charcoal particles, we chose a density of 0.6 g cm-3, a geometric mean radius upon emission of 5 μ m, a threshold radius of 4.9 μ m and a scaling factor of BC mass emissions of 250.
+To simulate the microscopic charcoal particles, we chose a density of 0.6 g cm-3, a geometric mean radius upon emission of 5 μm, a threshold radius of 4.9 μm and a scaling factor of BC mass emissions of 250.
 These parameters were extensively tested, compared and validated by Gilgen et al. (2018).

-2.5 Satellite observations
+150 2.5 Satellite observations

 To analyze the fire source itself, i.e. the spatial and temporal extent as well as the intensity of the burning near Pedrógão Grande, we used different fire products retrieved from satellite imagery over the study area.
-The fires were detected by several satellite sensors and during multiple overpasses (e.g. Visible Infrared Imaging Radiometer Suite (VIIRS), Moderate Resolution Imaging Spectroradiometer (MODIS) or Advanced Very High Resolution Radiometer (AVHRR)), which allows to study the temporal evolution (i.e. progression) of the fires.
-In consistency with FINN v1.6, we chose the Thermal Anomalies & Fire Daily L3 Global Product, which is also utilized for the emission model.
-In addition, we obtained the Burned Area Monthly L3 Global Product of MODIS.

-The MODIS sensors on board NASA's Earth Observing System Terra and Aqua satellites have a return period of one to two days with a daytime equator crossing time at 10:30 am (1:30 pm) for Terra (Aqua).
-The areal extent of the study site was defined as -8.45° to -7.85° longitude and 39.75° to 40.25° latitude according to the location of the forest fires and also used for the modelling (see Section 2.4).
+The fires were detected by several satellite sensors and during multiple overpasses (e.g. Visible Infrared Imaging Radiometer Suite (VIIRS), Moderate Resolution Imaging Spectroradiometer (MODIS) or Advanced Very High Resolution Radiometer (AVHRR)), which allows days with a daytime equator crossing time at 10:30 am (1:30 pm) for Terra (Aqua).
+The areal extent of the study site was defined as -8.45° to -7.85° longitude and 39.75° to 40.25° latitude according to the location of the forest fires and also used 160 for the modelling (see Section 2.4).
 For June 2017, we downloaded the respective tiles over the study area of both products: i) the 1 km daily thermal anomaly and fires MOD14A1 (MODIS/Terra) and MYD14A1 (MODIS/Aqua: both V006; Giglio et al., 2015a) products and ii) the monthly 500m Burned Area Product MCD64A1 (V006; Giglio et al., 2015b).
 The latter is a combined product of the burned area detected by the MODIS sensors onboard the Terra and Aqua satellites.
 It was resampled to a spatial resolution of 1 km.
 The tiles of the MOD14A1/MYD14A1 products were mosaicked into one image.
-We lastly reprojected the scenes of both products accordingly to the FINN emission data (version 1.6; Wiedinmyer et al., 2011).
+165 We lastly reprojected the scenes of both products accordingly to the FINN emission data (version 1.6; Wiedinmyer et al., 2011).
 Both products were analyzed in terms of active fire progression, fire radiative power (FRP), burned area date and extent, and cloud coverage.
 Moreover, we compared them with the spatial distribution of emission species, like BC, NO_x and PM{2.5}, derived from the FINN database.